The following is a complete guide to branding in 2020. If you’re looking for some exciting, fresh ideas, you’re in the right place.

 Even if a lamp is reliable, chances are you won’t have strong feelings toward it one way or the other if it breaks.
 However, if you give that lamp a name, attach some fake legs and draw a face onto it, some feelings might arise.

 The same goes with your brand.
 Look for ways to personify things that might influence positive brand associations.
 Chances are there are a lot of different ways to use this powerful idea immediately.

 Use these ideas to create brand associations that bring more customers and followers to your brand.
 Even the smallest associations can make waves.

 Now that you understand brand associations, let’s take a look at the brand awareness concept.

 Chapter 9 – Brand Awareness

-When I see the Coca-Cola logo, I feel comforted, nostalgic, happy and calm.
-I don’t believe that I’m alone in these feelings, either.
+When people see the Coca-Cola logo, they feel comforted, nostalgic, happy and calm.
+This is definitely not unusual.
 In fact, most everyone has some type of brand that brings out certain powerful emotions.

 Now, it would seem that Coca-Cola would have wanted their logo to make people thirsty, and maybe they originally did.
 However, their extensive branding heightened their brand awareness.